dankamongmen/notcurses/doc/man/man3/notcurses_ncplane.3.md

 * its position relative to the visible plane, and
 * its z-index.

+**notcurses_drop_planes** destroys all ncplanes other than the stdplane.
+Any references to such planes are, of course, invalidated.

 # RETURN VALUES

 **ncplane_new(3)**, **ncplane_aligned(3)**, and **ncplane_dup(3)** all return a